Profile/About Me

 Amish claim to fame: Led the “Lob Song” in church at least ten times in Bloomfield, Iowa and once in Aylmer, Ontario (It’s harder than you think.
 I remember getting stuck only once, in Aylmer.
 Very embarrassing.)

 English claim to fame: Nothing comes to mind, except maybe some strident letters to the editor of the local newspapers.
-I got mad at them and quit writing about three years ago.
+I got mad at them and quit writing about five years ago.

 Interests (more detail below):

-Reading, writing, sports (football, Nascar and baseball), politics (not so much since the 2006 election, the country is going to hell in a hand basket with the Dems in power.), fitness & hiking, grilling, fishing (somewhat), drinking (Now dry, but can prattle with the best about the various tones and tastes of Single Malt Scotch and Premium Vodka.
-Still enjoy the conversation.)
+Reading, writing, sports (football, Nascar and baseball), politics (not so much in the last few years, the country is going to hell in a hand basket, regardless of who’s in power.), fitness & hiking, grilling, fishing (somewhat), and just sitting around shooting the breeze.

 Reading: Currently read mostly the “New York Review of Books” and “The New American.”
 I also enjoy the great humor books of P.G.
 Wodehouse.
 Outstanding old English humor.